Bpham1/MulticoreTermProject/Java/LinearRegression/README.txt

 optimized.utils : The utils package containing
 			Optionalprinter.java : a System.out.println wrapper with added user-specified verbosity

+tests : the package containing tests
+	SimpleTests : Tests sequential and parallel algorithims with a data size of 3 within 3 decimal points

 regression (NON PRODUCTION) :  The development version of the Linear Regression calculator utilities (NON PRODUCTION) : The development version of the utils packages